locdeng/FE_Coding_Test_Sotatek/README.md

 ## Potential Improvements if More Time Was Available
 1️.
 Enhancing UI with TailwindCSS
-   - Learning how to install and configure TailwindCSS
+   - Learning how to install and utilize TailwindCSS
    - Improving the design and responsiveness for better user experience

 2️.
 Implementing Dark Mode